FullstackAcademy/2202-ftb-et-web-pt/Phase-2/week-4/module-1/lecture.md

 # Async / Await

+## Syncronous Code
+- Javascript is a syncronous, single threaded programming language.
+That means that each line of code is executed line by line and in order.
+If a function is called in one of those lines, context switches to the called function.
+Then, it is executed line by line, to completion before context is switched back to the original function The Call Stack orchestrates this behavior.

 ## Call Stack
 The Call Stack is a structure that exists in both the browser and in node.
 It organizes what functions should be invoked and when.